odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 end
 ```

-We will continue using a simple example of the hydrothermal scheduling problem, the most common application of stochastic dual dynamic programming.
+We will continue using this simple example of the hydrothermal scheduling problem.
 However, the formualtion will be extended slightly.

-The difference between this formulation and the formulation used in previous tutorials is the presence of a terminal cost-to-go function.
+We will add a terminal cost-to-go function to the formulation.
 The terminal cost-to-go is an important part of more developed hydrothermal scheduling problems.

 In the context of hydrothermal sceduling the terminal cost is based on the concept of a marginal value of water.
 Water at the end-of-horizon has a value because it can be used to generate electricity.
-The water is said to have a *marginal* value because a m^3 of water is worth more to when the reservoir is empty compared to when our reseroivr is full.
+The water is said to have a *marginal* value because a m^3 of water is worth more to when the reservoir is empty compared to when our reservoir is full.

 The marginal water value function for this simple problem is shown in the chart below.